Briefing notes for researchers - public involvement in NHS, health and social care research

 These different activities – involvement, engagement and participation – are often linked and, although they are distinct, they can complement each other.

 Briefing note three: why involve members of the public in research?

 Public involvement can improve the quality and relevance of research, as well as serving the broader democratic principles of citizenship, accountability and transparency.
-For these reasons public involvement is increasingly an expectation if not requirement of research funders.
+For these reasons, public involvement is increasingly an expectation if not a requirement of research funders.
 Research teams do not always clearly articulate their rationale for public involvement.
 A clear rationale helps researchers be more specific about who they want to involve, and in what ways.

 People who are affected by research have a right to have a say in it.
 Public involvement in research is an intrinsic part of citizenship, public accountability and transparency.
 It can also help empower people who use health and social care services, by providing the opportunity to influence research that is relevant to them.

 Members of the public might have personal knowledge and experience relevant to your research topic or be able to provide a more general societal perspective.
 They might have lived experience of one or more health conditions or of using services.
 Members of the public will also bring their experiences of being part of specific communities or groups.

 Involving members of the public helps ensure that research focuses on outcomes that are important to the public.
 It is also a good way of tailoring your research to the needs of specific communities.
 For example, if you are seeking research participants from a particular community, involving members of that community in shaping the study design can help improve recruitment and retention of participants by ensuring that your ways of communicating and your research methods are sensitive to the needs, customs and circumstances of the community.

 Making the research more relevant

 Public involvement can make research more relevant for example through:

 - identifying a wider set of research topics than would have been generated just by academics and health or social care professionals suggesting ideas for new research